Start College Now

 Get a Head Start at WCTC

-Contemplating a technical career?
-Do you want to get a head start on college or prepare to enter the workforce immediately after high school graduation?
-Consider Wisconsin’s Start College Now program.
-This program allows all public high school juniors and seniors who meet certain requirements to take postsecondary courses at Wisconsin technical colleges.
-Benefits include:
+If you're contemplating a technical career, want to get a head start on college, or want to enter the workforce immediately after high school graduation, consider Wisconsin’s Start College Now program.
+This program allows all eligible public high school juniors and seniors to take postsecondary courses at Wisconsin's technical colleges.

 - Earn college credits at little or no cost to you.
-School districts pay for the cost of courses and required books.
-You are responsible for the cost of supplies and optional materials (tools, workbooks, uniforms, certification exams, etc.).
+School districts pay for the cost of approved courses and required books.
+School districts will not cover the cost of required supplies and materials (tools, uniforms, etc.); please be prepared to pay for these items.

 Forward Your Application